mylastore/koa-api/README.md

 - Koa-Bodyparser
 - KCors
 - Koa-Json-Error for JSON requests/responses
-- Koa-Useragent to get client user-agent data
 - Bcrypt
 - Sendgrid for emails
-- JWT
 - Nodemon for running in development
 - Babel
 - PM2 for running in production
 - MongoDB with Mongoose (mongoose validation)
 - Seed data for testing app
 - Password recover system with token
+- *UPDATED Authentication with JWT token and refreshToken stored in secure cookies

 ## Installing / Getting started
 ###Important! rename example.env to .env and enter your credentials also make sure you have mongoDB running.